hackmdio/codimd/CONTRIBUTING.md

 ### Sign your work

-We use the Developer Certificate of Origin (DCO) as a additional safeguard for the CodiMD project.
+We use the Developer Certificate of Origin (DCO) as a additional safeguard for the HackMD project.
 This is a well established and widely used mechanism to assure contributors have confirmed their right to license their contribution under the project's license.
 Please read [contribute/developer-certificate-of-origin][dcofile].